 La traviata will feature an exclusive VIP experience where you can party and share libations with the incredible cast and creative team.
 Follow Violetta on foot through her journey at the Residence Inn by Marriott Columbus Downtown.

-La traviata will be sung in English.
+La traviata will be sung in English with an arrangement by Brian DeMaris.

 This immersive experience will require moderate walking.